Correcting Contextual Deletions in DNA Nanopore Readouts: Introduction

 A naive lower bound on the coding capacity of the extremal contextual deletion channel with threshold $k$ can be obtained by either considering unconstrained deletion correcting codes, or by only allowing codewords of length $n$ that satisfy the symmetric \((0,k)\) run–length–limited (RLL) constraint.
 The former are clearly suboptimal.
 Furthermore, the RLL constraint requires that strings do not contain runs of zeros or ones of length longer than \(r\).
 Put differently, the codebook is the set of strings obtained by forbidding the patterns $0^k$ and $1^k$.
 Such strings are never subject to contextual deletions with threshold $k$, and are uniquely decodable.
 Still, as illustrated in Table~\ref{tab:capacity_bounds_numerical}, the RLL approach, which comes with highly efficient encoders and decoders, leads to significant reductions in the coding rate.
 A simple improvement is achieved by noting that it suffices to forbid the patterns $0^k10$ and $1^k01$.

 We go beyond these simple capacity lower bounds by analyzing codes induced by more sophisticated sets of forbidden patterns.
 To complement this, we also obtain capacity \emph{upper bounds} by identifying sets of patterns such that every possible channel output is produced by some string avoiding these patterns.
 We can then count the number of strings avoiding these patterns using standard techniques~\cite{odlyzko1985enumeration}.
 To illustrate this, Appendix~\ref{app:0k10} describes, as an example, the application of these standard techniques to enumerate the number of strings avoiding the patterns $0^k 1 0$ and $1^k 0 1$, which yields a worse lower bound.
-The set of forbidden patterns we consider is more complex, but the techniques used extend easily, as discussed below.
+The set of forbidden patterns we consider and the associated decoding correctness argument are more complex, but the techniques for counting them extend easily, as discussed below.

 The following result summarizes the sets of forbidden patterns we study and the links to capacity bounds for the extremal contextual deletion channel. \begin{theorem} Define

 and let $\mathcal{E}_1$ and $\mathcal{F}_1$ denote the sets of bit-wise complements of strings in $\mathcal{E}_0$ and $\mathcal{F}_0$, respectively.
 Define $\mathcal{E}=\mathcal{E}_0\cup \mathcal{E}_1$ and $\mathcal{F}=\mathcal{F}_0\cup \mathcal{F}_1$.
 Let $\mathcal{H}_n$ be the collection of length-$n$ binary sequences that contain no substrings from $\mathcal{E}\cup\{0^{k+1}1^k00,1^{k+1}0^k11\}$, and let $\mathcal{J}_n$ be the collection of length-$n$ binary sequences that forbid substrings from $\mathcal{E}\cup\mathcal{F}$.
 Then, the capacity of the extremal contextual deletion channel with threshold $k$ (i.e., the channel $\fD_{k,1}$) is lower-bounded by $\log\xi_k$ and upper-bounded by $\log\nu_k$, where